tylercollier/openresync/README.md

 Another advantage of syncing the data and creating your own API is you basically avoid quota limits.

 **Question:** So it just syncs the data?
 Is that useful?
 Can I e.g. show the data on a website?
 **Answer:** Yes, it just syncs the data.
-But this is the mission of this project and should be a large chunk of any work needed to produce a project that uses the data.
+But this is the mission of this project and should be a large chunk of any work needed to produce your own project that uses the data.
 You'll still have work left to do such as field mapping (especially if you use multiple MLS sources and intend to harmonize their data and show it in one place consistently).
 Of course whether you're allowed to show the data publicly is a legal concern you'll need to talk with each MLS about.

+**Question:** Can I use other RESO Web API sources besides Trestle or Bridge?
+**Answer:** Yes!
+Others like [Spark](https://landing.sparkplatform.com/) haven't been tested yet, but the codebase is set up to add more without too much work.

 **Question:** How many sources can I realistically sync at once?
 **Answer:** Because a lot of the work done can be offloaded from node (e.g. downloading files, writing JSON files to disk, sending data to MySQL, etc), it's likely a bunch.
 (I'm currently doing 6 in production.)
 I would still recommend trying to offset the cron schedules from one another.
 For example, if you sync source A every 15 minutes starting on the hour, you might consider syncing source B every 15 minutes starting at 5 minutes past the hour.
 Another factor is if you'll be writing to the same table or different ones.
 For example, if you're just doing Property records from different MLSs and write to a single Property table, you might get lock problems.
 But if you use different MySQL databases per source, or use the `makeTableName` concept to prefix your table names such that two sync processes aren't writing to the same table, MySQL will probably be able to handle it just fine.